Spinach vs Swiss Chard: Which is Better? Complete Comparison

 • Blood sugar

 Magnesium helps keep blood pressure levels stable and balanced.
-Recent scientific research examined previous studies and concluded magnesium supplementation decreased systolic and diastolic blood pressure6.
+Recent scientific research examined previous studies and concluded magnesium supplementation decreased systolic and diastolic blood pressure 6.

 Many people supplement with magnesium in the evening because it helps calm the whole body including blood vessels.